 }, [requestSeek, positionSecondsRef]);

-The values of positionSecondsRef and requestSeek don’t change (as long as we create requestSeek with useCallback), so the shortcut will be bound only once.
+The values of positionSecondsRef and requestSeek don't change (as long as requestSeek is created with useCallback), so the shortcut binds only once.

-We’re dealing with time values in a lot of different places, and have to be careful with inconsistent units.
-The audio currentTime property is in seconds, so we need to make sure we’re not passing it into functions that accept milliseconds, or comparing it with values in milliseconds.
+We're handling time values in a lot of different places, and it's easy to get inconsistent units.
+The audio currentTime property is in seconds, so we want to make sure we're not passing it into functions that accept milliseconds, or comparing it with values in milliseconds.

 type Brand<K, T> = K & { __brand: T }